TTI, Inc.: Relevant chronology

 TTI, Inc., entered the European market in 1992 with its first office in Munich, Germany.
 Since that time the company’s European reach has spread to over 40 countries.
 In 2008, TTI acquired the Mateleco Group, a large connector distributor in France, becoming the primary distributor in both passives and connectors in France.

 TTI opened its first office in Asia in Singapore in 2000.
 Reach has since expanded to include three warehouses and 16 offices in 11 countries.

 In 2000, TTI acquired Mouser Electronics, a broad-line catalog distributor based in Mansfield, Texas.
-Mouser is now a worldwide, authorized distributor of semiconductors and electronic components.
+Mouser is now a worldwide, authorized distributor of semiconductors and electronic components for over 700 industry manufacturers.
 The company focuses in the rapid introduction of new products and technologies for design engineers and buyers.

-In December 2006, Paul Andrews agreed to sell majority ownership of TTI to Berkshire Hathaway, a conglomerate controlled by Warren Buffett.
+In December 2006, Paul Andrews agreed to sell majority ownership of TTI to Warren Buffett controlled Berkshire Hathaway.
 The acquisition was completed on March 30, 2007.

 In 2012, Sager Electronics, a New England–based distributor with roots dating back to the 1800s, joined the TTI and Berkshire Hathaway family.
 Today Sager specializes in power products and services a North American customer base via headquarters in Middleborough, MA, and a national network of field account representatives and engineers, and a "Power Solutions Center" in Carrollton, TX.

 TTI Israel was formally established in 2013 through the combined acquisitions of Net-Aye Components (acquired in 2010) and Ray-Q (acquired in 2013).

 In 2015, Sager Electronics announced the formation of Sager Power Systems, a focused group within Sager specializing in power products and the design of power supplies.

 Semiconductor distributor Symmetry Electronics was added to the TTI Family of Companies in 2017.
 Symmetry is a technical distributor of wireless, cellular, Bluetooth, embedded and video semiconductor technology.